danieleteti/delphimvcframework/README.md

 DelphiMVCFramework roadmap is always updated as-soon-as the features planned are implemented.
 Check the roadmap [here](roadmap.md).

+## Next Release: 3.2.3-radium-beta ("repo" version)

+The current beta release is named 3.2.3-radium-beta.
+If you want to stay on the-edge or just help the testers, clone the repo and start using it.
+Be warned: it may contains unstable code.

+### What's New in 3.2.3-radium-beta
+- Fixed a rendering problem in swagger interface format in case of specific JSON structure

 ## Trainings, consultancy or custom development service
 As you know, good support on open source software is a must for professional users.
 If you need trainings, consultancy or custom developments on DelphiMVCFramework, send an email to *dmvcframework at bittime dot it*.
 Alternatively you can send a request using the [contacts forms](http://www.bittimeprofessionals.it/contatti) on [bit Time Professionals website](http://www.bittimeprofessionals.it). bit Time Professionals is the company behind DelphiMVCFramework, all the main developers works there.